QiuOOGan/NewsSearchEngine/README.md

 * Search Front end was deployed using a S3 Bucket on AWS.

 ## Update
-* This project is done and everything was taken down in order to save money.
+* This project is done and everything was taken down to save money.